another-maverick/salary_comparison/README.md

 # salary_comparison
-salary comparison(taken from the web for practice)
+salary comparison in Silicon Valley(taken from the web for practice)